-19.1.
+18.1.
 All children, regardless of their circumstances, are entitled to a full time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
 A child going missing from education is a potential indicator of abuse or neglect.
 School staff should follow the school's for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future.
 It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage. .
 We inform the local authority of any pupil who is going to be deleted from the admission register where they: have been taken out of school by their parents and are being educated outside the school system e.g. home education.
 The school must inform the local authority of any pupil who fails to attend school regularly, or has been absent without the school's permission for a continuous period of 10 school days or more, at such intervals as are agreed between the school and the local authority (or in default of such agreement, at intervals determined by the Secretary of State)10.
 The attendance policy outlines the procedures by which the pupil's attendance is monitored.

-20. The Principles of Good Practice: Safety
+19. The Principles of Good Practice: Safety

-- 20.1.
-The school must ensure that the site is a clean and safe environment for children. - 20.2.
-All staff must have easy access to an up-to-date copy of the Safeguarding and Child Protection Policy

-- 20.3.
-The school must ensure that all accidents are accurately logged in an 'accident book'. - 20.4.
+- 19.1.
+The school must ensure that the site is a clean and safe environment for children. - 19.2.
+All staff must have easy access to an up-to-date copy of the Safeguarding and Child Protection Policy - 19.3.
+The school must ensure that all accidents are accurately logged in an 'accident book'. - 19.4.
 The school must ensure that it has an accurate and up-to-date database detailing the contact numbers and medical information.
-These databases are confidential and stored safely. - 20.5.
-The school must ensure that there are regular safety audits of all equipment (first aid kits, fire extinguisher, telephones, etc.,) and practise the fire drill. - 20.6.
-The school must ensure that a responsible adult is on site when children arrive and ensure the full safety of children whilst on site. - 20.7.
+These databases are confidential and stored safely. - 19.5.
+The school must ensure that there are regular safety audits of all equipment (first aid kits, fire extinguisher, telephones, etc.,) and practise the fire drill. - 19.6.
+The school must ensure that a responsible adult is on site when children arrive and ensure the full safety of children whilst on site. - 19.7.
 On the school registration form parents and carers will be asked if they consent for photographs, or recordings to be taken for different uses including: use in the child's individual pupil profile, for display purposes, for promotional materials including the Oswestry school website, the school's prospectus and for use in the local press.
 The Head of Bellan (including EYFS) monitors to ensure that parents wishes are respected.
-Guidance on use of phone and other camera or video recording devices is to be found in Acceptable Use of ICT policy
+Guidance on use of phone and other camera or video recording devices is to be found in Acceptable Use of ICT policy for short periods, the children may be provided with care and accommodation by a host family; this might happen as part of a foreign exchange for example.
+Please refer to annex H page 75 of Keeping Children Safe in Education 2016 which designates school exchange programmes as a type of 'temporary fostering' and a 'regulated activity'.
+Therefore, adults in host families should be subject to DBS checks.
+If the parents make all the arrangements, it may be possible to deem it their responsibility, but this is questionable once school-organised activity is included.
+The ISC are seeking clarity and have produced the following guidance.

-21. Host families
+20. Host families